abhatlelid/Client-Server/README.md

-Client-Server i made in a course on operating systems and data communications
+Client-Server i made in a course on operating systems and data communications fall 2017